tungerer/tungerer.github.io/_pages/talks.md

 Upcoming talks
 ======
+1. <b>Ungerer, Tobias</b> (2022, 22-24 August): A priming approach to the representation of English argument structure constructions.
+Concepts in Action: Representation, Learning, and Application (CARLA).
+Berlin, Germany.
-1. Hartmann, Stefan, Jakob Neels and <b>Tobias Ungerer</b> (2022, 24-27 Aug): <i>A quantum of salience</i>: Reconsidering the role of extravagance in grammaticalization.
+1. Hartmann, Stefan, Jakob Neels and <b>Tobias Ungerer</b> (2022, 24-27 August): <i>A quantum of salience</i>: Reconsidering the role of extravagance in grammaticalization.
 55th Annual Meeting of the Societas Linguistica Europaea (SLE).
 Bucharest, Romania.
 1. <b>Ungerer, Tobias</b> and Stefan Hartmann (2022, 15-17 September): Are snowclones the new black?
 A corpus-based approach to extravagant formulaic patterns.
 9th Biennial International Conference on the Linguistics of Contemporary English (BICLCE).
 Ljubljana, Slovenia.

 Talks delivered